 4. Running the Code as a Stand-Alone Packaged Application

-Once we pass the development phase and we want to progress towards bringing our application to production, we need to package our application.
+Once we pass the development phase and progress toward bringing our application to production, we need to package our application.

 To circumvent this limitation, we need to leverage the Maven Spring Boot plugin repackage goal to run our jar/war as a stand-alone application.